How to do Research for College Assignments

 • Why did Louis Riel lead a rebellion of the Metis Nation in Saskatchewan?

-• How are politics represented in visual art of Aboriginal peoples in Canada?
+• How are politics represented in visual art of Indigenous peoples in Canada?

 Deciphering your Assignment Tutorial